27 Traditional Purim Food Ideas for 2026

 18. Falafel

-A typical Middle Eastern snack, falafel is a popular Purim food choice.
+A typical Middle Eastern food, falafel is also a popular Purim food choice.
 These deep-fried balls or fritters are made from chickpeas (or broad beans).

 Book an Online Cooking Class Today